taddison/personal-site/content/blog/2019/09/migrating-from-jekyll-to-gatsby/index.md

 /assets/2019/2019-03-19/picture2.png
 ```

-That has always been a minor source of friction in my workflow (why weren't they colocated!), and the Gatsby way would look more like the following:
+That has always been a minor source of friction in my workflow (why weren't they together!), and the Gatsby way would look more like the following:

 ```bash
 # Post